Minimum $\Phi$-distance estimators for finite mixing measures: Pointwise convergence analysis

 \subsection{Optimal pointwise convergence for mixing measures}

 Let $\hat{k}_n$ be any estimator for the number of mixture components.
 In this subsection we study the plug-in estimate $\hat{G}_n(\hat{k}_n)$, a minimum $\myF$-distance estimator combining with the estimated number of mixture component $\hat{k}_n$.
-We first state a general theorem and then specialize it to the examples considered in Section \ref{sec:examples}.
+We first state a general theorem and then specialize it to the examples considered in Section \ref{sec:examples}. \myred{The main message is that, to improve the convergence rates, one should perform model selection first, and then do the parameter estimation. }